 Since I have running blog, I have a moral obligation to publish a snappy list of clever tips guaranteed to catapult all three of my faithful readers toward their running goals.
-You know what I mean – a rapid fire compilation of strategies to bring out the very best in performance and enjoyment while on the running trail.
-Given that I have no expertise, training, or relevant credentials related to running or endurance sports, I am, according to popular convention, fully qualified to present just such a list!
+You know what I mean: a rapid fire compilation of strategies to bring out the very best in performance and enjoyment while on the running trail.
+Given that I have no expertise, or relevant credentials related to running, I am, according to popular convention, fully qualified to present just such a list!
 This time, I’ll focus on my own cohort, veteran male runners – those guys who have reached that certain age and are still giving it there all.
 Here goes!

-- No Pain, No Gain…..Hey, take it from this 51 year-old guy, unless it seriously pains other people to see you running, you’re probably not trying hard enough.
-Whether it’s a 5K or a marathon, when out there, groan a lot and maintain an anguished expression.
+- No Pain, No Gain…..Hey, take it from this 51 year-old guy, unless it seriously causes other people pain to see you running, you’re probably not trying hard enough.
+Whether it’s a 5K or a marathon, when out there, man, you’ve got groan a lot and maintain an anguished expression.
 Carry yourself with the comportment of Charleton Heston when he was captured and beaten by the apes.
 Highlight those parts of your body that make others cringe.
-For example, if you’ve got knees that look like fossilized mastodon bones, work those joints back and forth at the start line while moaning.
-You might even consider crying a little, as the site of a grown man crying during exercise helps everyone have a good time.
+If you’ve got knees that look like fossilized mastodon bones, work them back and forth at the start line while moaning.
+You might even consider crying a little, as the site of a grown man crying at running events helps everyone have a good time.

-Build Community…..Before and after races, freely share personal information with the people around you, especially young adults otherwise having fun with their friends.
-Often, the best ice breaker is recounting why you began running in the first place: the growing awareness of impending chronic illness and an eventual slow, agonizing death.
+Build Community…..Before and after races, freely share personal information with the people around you, especially with young adults who would otherwise be having fun with their friends.
+Often, the best ice breaker is recounting why you began running in the first place: your growing awareness of burgeoning chronic illness and an eventual slow, agonizing death.
 Other fun ice breakers include current events, especially political news viewed on Fox and MSNBC.
-If you’re really at a loss for words, simply pivot to the tried-and-true topic of the increasing difficulty establishing a solid urine stream before a big run.
+If you’re really at a loss for words, simply pivot to the tried-and-true topic of the increasing difficulty your experiencing trying to establish a solid urine stream before a big run.
 Gentlemen, our sparkling conversation skills are our gift to fellow runners; they deserve to hear our wit and wisdom!
 Not only do our contributions help build community, it reminds younger folks of what they can look forward to during their own sunset years.

-- Be the Change You Want to See…..Finally, gentlemen, like Gandhi, we have opportunity to set a tone of positivity and peace in our local running communities.
-When blocking access to the hydration station during a 5K by standing in place to look at your flip phone, smile and wish others well.
-When stuffing your duffle bag with extra post-race food so that you have snacks later, offer to help others do the same.
+- Be the Change You Want to See…..Finally, gentlemen, like Gandhi, we have a golden opportunity to set a tone of positivity and peace in our local running communities.
+Hey, when blocking access to the hydration station during a 5K by standing in place to look at your flip phone, smile and wish others well.
+When stuffing your duffle bag with extra post-race food so that you have snacks later, leave the last item for the next person.
 When you barricade yourself in the porta-john for an hour, only to emerge immediately prior to the National Anthem, stand at attention, straight and tall.
-If you see a runner go down during a difficult trail marathon, be sure to step around her carefully as you go on your way, so as not to cause additional injury.
+If you see a runner fall violently down during a difficult trail marathon, step around her carefully as you go on your way, so as not to cause additional injury.
 Let’s be great examples for our running communities!